SNIA Chairman Emeritus,

 CXL Consortium

-Jason is a Storage Architect at Dell Technologies, working in the Storage Chief Technology Office.
+Jason is a Distinguished Engineer at Dell Technologies, working in the Storage Chief Technology Office.
 His role involves leading the development of next-generation storage and network protocols for both Public and Private Clouds.
+Jason also serves as Chair of the SNIA Accelerated Object I/O Technical Working Group.
 Throughout his career, Jason has focused on enterprise storage and meeting the needs of customers who want to expand beyond the traditional on-premises data center.
 He enjoys collaborating with customers and partners to understand their requirements when transforming their business.
 In his personal life, Jason is passionate about running marathons and baking artisan bread.
 He lives in Newton, Massachusetts, with his wife and their three children.

 Solutions Architect